Siemens Gamesa scraps plans to build blades for offshore wind turbines on Virginia's coast

 Siemens Gamesa scraps plans to build blades for offshore wind turbines on Virginia’s coast

 Siemens Gamesa confirmed the cancellation in a statement Friday.
-The company’s proposed $200 million factory at the Port of Virginia in Portsmouth would have created more than 300 jobs and aided the state in its aspirations to become a hub for offshore wind projects amid the nation’s efforts to tackle climate change.
+The company’s proposed $200 million factory at the Port of Virginia in Portsmouth would have created more than 300 jobs and aided the state in its aspirations to become a hub for offshore wind projects as part of the nation’s efforts to tackle climate change.

 For example, Danish energy developer Orsted recently scrapped two large offshore wind power projects off the coast of New Jersey, citing supply chain issues and rising interest rates.